emodjeska/post-install-config/README.md

 -Configuring Teams

--Teams allow you to pull Agents and group them into projects and organize them to handle specific issues or users via a help desk topic or ticket filter.
+Teams allow you to pull Agents and group them into projects and organize them to handle specific issues or users via a help desk topic or ticket filter.

 1. Admin Panel -> Agents -> Teams
 2. Level l support